Feeding and Managing Horse with Equine Gastric Ulcer Syndrome

 - High Starch and Sugar Diets

-Bacterial fermentation of starch in the stomach can cause lactic acid production in the stomach which can act synergistically with gastric acid and contribute to the development of ulcers.
+Bacterial fermentation of starch in the stomach can cause lactic acid production in the stomach which can act synergistically with gastric acid and contribute to the development of equine gastric ulcers.

 Contributing Factors to Equine Glandular Gastric Disease (ESSD):

-Non-steroidal anti-inflammatory drugs such as phenylbutazone (bute) can increase the risk of developing EGGD
+Non-steroidal anti-inflammatory drugs such as phenylbutazone (bute) can increase the risk of developing equine gastric ulcer syndrome

 It is thought that some bacterial species could contribute to EGGD, for example Streptococcus bovis.

 Many studies have suggested that the incidence of EGUS increases if the horse is exposed to stress.
 Travelling, changing management, changing environment, competition and hospitalization can cause stress.
-Some studies have correlated the reduced water in-take (and associated increase in stomach pH as it will concentrate) with increased prevalence of gastric ulceration.
+Some studies have correlated the reduced water in-take (and associated increase in stomach pH as it will concentrate) with increased prevalence of ulcers in horses.

 Feeding and Managing Horse with Gastric Ulcers

-Small adjustments to the management and feeding regime can help reduce the risk of gastric ulcers.
+Small adjustments to the management and feeding regime can help reduce the risk of equine gastric ulcer syndrome.